Maximilian-Noethe/m413_ap23a_FNAP/01_documentation/i-nform/inform.md

 ## Inform

-As we received the information that we are going to work on an assignment, we started with a brainstorming session to sort our thoughts in a kind of way so that we can make sure that we can decide the best idea.
+As soon as we received the information that we would be working on an assignment, we initiated a brainstorming session to organize our thoughts in a structured manner.
+This was crucial to ensure that we could collectively decide on the best idea.
+Upon concluding that we wanted to create a game, numerous aspects needed thorough discussion, ranging from the choice of tools to defining the game's goal and features.

-After we decided that we want to create a game, there were a hundred of things that we had to discuss.
-Such as what tool do we want to use, what is the goal of the game, what are features of it etc.
-We kept informing us via the internet and from knowledge that we already had.
-The assignment had some requirements that had to be fulfilled and for that reason we also thought about them in an early stage.
+We continuously gathered information through internet sources and drew from our existing knowledge.
+Given that the assignment had specific requirements that needed to be met, we considered them early in the planning process.
+Fortunately, we encountered minimal challenges in selecting our IDEs, opting for 'Blender' for animation and 'Unity' for game development.

-To be honest we did not have a lot of problems by choosing our IDE which was “Blender” for the animation part and “Unity” for the game development.
-Our information resulted that these tools are the most suitable for our kind of project which contains a lot of 3D modelling features.
-After we set the base of knowledge that was needed, we could really move on with planning.
+Our research indicated that these tools were most suitable for our project, which heavily involves 3D modeling features.
+With a solid foundation of necessary knowledge, we could proceed with detailed planning.

-We realized that lots of the information part also may contain elements of other parts of “IPERKA” such as taking decisions.
-For us as a team the information part wasn’t the biggest part of the project yet, but we understand that it is the base for a good project.
+We recognized that the informational aspect of our project might overlap with other components of 'IPERKA,' such as decision-making.
+While, as a team, the information part did not constitute the largest segment of our project, we acknowledged its pivotal role as the bedrock for a successful project

 ![Screenshot 2023-10-03 184933](https://github.com/Maximilian-Noethe/m413_ap23a_FNAP/assets/142780256/811cdb4a-1dc2-4751-b765-c69a79943262)

 ![Screenshot 2023-10-03 191250](https://github.com/Maximilian-Noethe/m413_ap23a_FNAP/assets/142780256/a3296b53-0906-4ca2-b2ab-ad6c523fbb56)
 ## Sources of inspirement

+Initially, our inspiration stemmed from the horror game 'Five Nights At Freddy's,' where the objective is to survive five nights in a haunted restaurant overrun by malfunctioning robots.
+Drawing from our shared enthusiasm for the third-person shooter game 'Fortnite,' we aimed to blend elements from both games, adding a unique twist to our project.
+Consequently, we delved into researching how we could seamlessly integrate aspects of these two games with each other.